14 Acceptable Excuses to Miss Work (Even Last Minute or With Short Notice!)

 “Giving a legitimate excuse shows you acknowledge that the business needs you there and may suffer in your absence,” says Enggasser.
 “Showing you acknowledge and care about that is important.”

-1. You’re sick.
+1. You’re sick

+If you wake up in the morning feeling sick, it’s a completely legitimate excuse for missing work that day.
 “Not only should workers take their sick days, but it is a necessity that they do,” says Caroline Reidy, Managing Director of HR consultancy The HR Suite

-Staying home from work will give you the time you need to rest and recover—and, if you work in person, it can also prevent you (if you’re contagious) from passing an illness on to your coworkers .
+Staying home from work will give you the time you need to rest and recover—and, if you work in person, it can also prevent you (if you’re contagious) from passing an illness on to your coworkers.

 “When you’re not feeling well, it is important to recognise what is happening and step back to rest and recuperate,” says Reidy.
 “Powering through an illness and ignoring what your body needs will not be of benefit to anyone.”

-2. A loved one is sick.
+2. A loved one is sick

 You don’t have to be sick in order for illness to be a legitimate reason for missing work.
-If someone in your family is sick (like a child or an aging parent), and you need to take care of them—either by staying at home and making sure they have what they need, or taking them to the doctor’s office to get evaluated and treated—that’s a totally reasonable reason to call out of work for the day.
+If someone in your family is sick (like a child or an aging parent), and you need to take care of them, that’s a totally reasonable reason to call out of work for the day.
+For many people, pets are also family members—so if lil Rover is severely ill, that’s also a legitimate reason to miss work.

-3. You need a mental health day.
+3. You need a mental health day

 Addressing your physical health is a legitimate reason to miss work.
 But so is taking care of your mental health.
+“Taking the time to look after your mental health will always be a legitimate reason to miss work,” says Reidy.

-If you’re struggling with a mental health-related issue—whether that’s depression, anxiety, or just feeling overwhelmed or burned out—it’s one of the most legitimate excuses for missing work.
 And the good news?
 Many organizations are recognizing the importance of mental health and well-being—so your company might have PTO days specifically set aside for when you need a mental health break.
 “Increasingly, organizations are offering mental health days to allow employees the opportunity to rest and regain their energy,” says Reidy.

-4. You have an appointment.
+4. You have an appointment

-Now, keep in mind, not every appointment gives you a get-out-of-work free card; your boss probably won’t be happy if you call out of work for an appointment with a hairstylist, a wedding planner, or a personal trainer.
 But if you have an important appointment that can only be scheduled during work hours—like a doctor’s appointment, dentist appointment, or a meeting at your child’s school—that appointment is a legitimate reason to miss part or all of the work day.

-5. You’re grieving.
+5. You’re grieving

 Losing a loved one is one of the hardest experiences a person can go through.
 If you lost someone close to you, you’ll likely need time and space to grieve—and that may include calling out of work.